Credit Cards Credit Card Basics

 How can you make your mortgage payments and insurance premium payments with a credit card?

 Most mortgage companies, insurance companies, and other businesses selling financial products do not accept credit card payments.
 However, you can use a third-party service such as Plastiq, which allows you to make payments for almost anything you'd like with your card.
-Unfortunately, there's a fee to use these services.
-For example, Plastiq charges 2.9% for credit card payments.
+Fees apply: for example, Plastiq charges 2.9% for credit card payments.

 These fees can eat up the value of any rewards you were hoping to earn.
 However, it may still be worth using a card to cover payments in some circumstances, such as when you're trying to qualify for a sign-up bonus that has a minimum spending requirement.